hapax/hapax.github.io/assets/teaching.md

 And like walking, symbol manipulation is a skill that can be developed.

-If you look at most high school textbooks, in North America or Australia, you could be forgiven for thinking that maths is just a collection of exercises in symbol manipulation, without context, without use, without beauty: a scrubland.
+If you look at most high school textbooks, in North America or Australia, you could be forgiven for thinking otherwise, and for identifying of exercises in symbol manipulation, without context, without use, without beauty: a scrubland.
 What should be a journey into
 the mathematical world is a joyless plod.